M4GNV5/Geschwindigkeitsficken/README.md

 #### Generic
 Either `-i` or `-code` must be given.
 - `-i <file>` specifies an input file
-- `-o <file>` specifies the output file (default: `a.out`)
+- `-o <file>` specifies the output file (default: `a.out`).
+If the output file ends with `.c` C code will be outputted, `.S` makes it output amd64 assembly and `.dump` will write the internal instruction layout.
+Everything else produces a native executable.
 - `-code <code>` passes code through a command line option rather than reading it from a file
-- `-pseudo` output pseudo C-like code rather than a compiled executable
-- `-keep` keep generated assembly files and put them in the working directory

 #### Optimization
 By default all optimizations are enabled and can be disabled using the specific